 Ionide is complex tool with many options, and powerful capabilities, supporting multiple scenarios available to F# developers.
 As such is crucial to learn some general information about Ionide's requirements, and different configuration options that should be used depending on the different runtime and environments that can be used.

-.sln files.
+Ionide supports SDK-based project files and solutions only.
 When you open VSCode in particular workspace, Ionide will try to find all

-.sln files in this workspace and you will be presented with the option to open particular solution, or ignore solution files and load all projects in the solution.
+.sln files in this workspace, and you will be presented with the option to open particular solution or ignore solution files and load all projects in the solution.

 When Ionide detects any F# projects it will display them in the